kampffrosch94/kampffrosch94.github.io/content/posts/japanese-tooling.md

 ### [Textractor](https://github.com/Artikash/Textractor) {#textractor}

 Gets the text out of VNs for usage with JL.
 Worked with any VN I have tried so far.
+If you use a [clipboard inserter](https://github.com/laplus-sadness/lap-clipboard-inserter) and a texthooker page like [this](https://anacreondjt.gitlab.io/texthooker.html) you can use yomichan/the breader with VNs.

 ### [Magpie](https://github.com/Blinue/Magpie/blob/main/README_EN.md) {#magpie}